winglang/wing/docs/docs/02-concepts/04-tests.md

 }
 ```

-Take a look at the **TESTS** section on the image, you can run all tests or a single test
+Refer to the TESTS section in the image below.
+You have the option to run all tests or a single test.
 ![image](https://github.com/winglang/wing/assets/1727147/7d5ebc00-9316-41d1-9a3c-0e28e195d077)